 The religion curriculum in grade four focuses on how we can grow in our faith.
 The focus is to learn about the Ten Commandments so we can love God and be followers of Him.
 Jesus taught us how to live happy lives by following the Beatitudes.
 By studying and participating in the liturgical year and the seasons of Advent, Lent, Triduum, and Easter, we grow in faith.
 By learning the prayers of the Catholic Church, we can participate fully with other members of the body of Christ.
 In turn, we share our faith by how we live our lives and by praying for others.

-The grade four English Language Arts program is a comprehensive curriculum that focuses on both the aesthetic and efferent stances to learning.
+The grade four English Language Arts program is a comprehensive curriculum that strives to create independent and collaborative learners while also encouraging the students to challenge themselves daily.
 ELA is divided monthly into three components.
 Each month details areas of concentration.
 Please note that this curriculum map is a fluid document that is subject to ongoing changes:

 Word Study: This area focuses on utilizing reading foundational skills, as well as increasing vocabulary that includes study of Latin and Greek roots and content area vocabulary that enhances understanding.
 Spelling is included in this area.

 Literacy/Reading: This incorporates reading skills and strategies that are essential to become a more thoughtful and in-depth reader.
 Students will be reading several literary genres.

 Writing: Students will be using several genres of writing while learning the conventions of the language.
 Instruction will be organized by the 6+Traits, and students will work towards mastery in grade-level content, style, organization, and mechanics as determined by the Collins Writing Program.
 The focus is to become a more skillful written communicator.